 - Protect environmental, agricultural, and Secwépemc cultural values, and create tourism and transportation benefits for the region, through the development of the entire abandoned Sicamous-to-Armstrong rail corridor as a continuous non-motorized greenway for walking & cycling. - 2.
-Advocate linking the Sicamous-to-Armstrong Rail Trail Corridor with the Vernon-Kelowna rail-trail greenway and 200 km south to Osoyoos.
+Advocate linking the Sicamous-to-Armstrong Rail Trail Corridor with the Okanagan Rail Trail

 - .1 The Sicamous-to-Armstrong Rail Trail Corridor is designated "PK" in Schedule B of this Bylaw.
-Relevant Parks and Trails policies are contained within Section 4.12. - .2 Continue to work collaboratively with the project partners to complete the development of the Sicamous-to-Armstrong Rail Trail Corridor.
+Relevant Parks and Trails policies are contained within Section 4.12. - .2 Continue to work collaboratively with the project partners to complete the development of the Sicamous-to-Armstrong Rail Trail Corridor. - .3 Ensure the Sicamous-to-Armstrong Rail Trail Corridor remains continuous, and developed, operated and maintained for its use as a non-motorized continuous recreational trail, particularly for pedestrian and bicycle transportation.

-- .3 Ensure the Sicamous-to-Armstrong Rail Trail Corridor remains contiguous, and developed, operated and maintained for its use as a non-motorized continuous recreational trail, particularly for pedestrian and bicycle transportation. - .4 Recognize future potential use of the Sicamous-to-Armstrong Rail Trail Corridor as a continuous multi-modal regional transportation corridor.
+.4 Recognize future potential use of the Sicamous-to-Armstrong Rail Trail Corridor as a continuous multi-modal regional transportation corridor.